 Here are dozens of surprising onboarding statistics that will help you combat the Great Resignation.Download now

-As soon as your candidate says “I do,” suggest that everyone who was part of the interview process immediately email a customized note of congratulations.
-Encourage the team to make it fun and feel special.
-It can be as simple as a few sentences, heavy on the exclamation points, sprinkled with a welcoming GIF or two, or three.
-(This is a nice thing to do even when there’s not a pandemic happening, by the way.)
+As soon as a candidate signs on the dotted line, encourage everyone who was part of the interview process to immediately email a customized note of congratulations.
+Encourage the team to make it fun and feel special, complete with a welcoming GIF or two, or three.
+(This is a nice thing to do for employees who will be coming into the office every day, too, by the way.)

 Typically, on an employee’s first day, it’s a best practice for managers to greet new hires at the door, introduce them to their new co-workers, walk them to their new desk, take them out to lunch, and so on.

 Managers can – and should – replicate these moments online.
 Schedule a one-on-one virtual chat with new hires first thing in the morning, a group chat to introduce them to their closest coworkers and team members soon after, and a virtual “welcome lunch” with the team.
 (Pro tip on setting up the lunch: email all team members digital gift cards in advance so they can get food delivered on the company’s dime.)

 While it’s obviously important to connect remote workers with their managers and direct reports, it’s also helpful to assign a “welcome buddy” who can point them to helpful resources and familiarize them with corporate culture norms they may not want to ask their boss (virtual meeting etiquette, dress code, working hours, and so on.
 Consider asking the buddy to check in with new hires after department or company meetings to answer questions or provide context that existing employees already have.